ministryotech/Umbraco.Pylon/README.md

 The ViewModel should never expose the InnerObject itself.
 This allows ViewModels to be easily mocked for testing and ensures no innapropriate leaks of data.
 To access properties on the inner IDocumentType implementation the ViewModel should be coded to pass the data through to it's own properties.
 A pragmatic approach is often necessary as to whether a given page is best served a DocumentType implementation or a custom ViewModel.

 ### PylonViewPage ###
 This final base class brings everything together.
 There are effectively two slight variants of this class with different generic parameters.
 One of these takes a model and effectively replaces the UmbracoViewPage class.
 All of your site views should inherit from this class when they have a defined model.
-The other does not take a model and exposes a dynamic object (It also wraps 'CurrentPage' with 'DynamicModel' as an effective alias for all those three people who preferred the DynamicModel to the CurrentPage syntax!).
+The other does not take a model and exposes a dynamic object (It also wraps `CurrentPage` with `DynamicModel` as an effective alias for all those three people who preferred the DynamicModel to the CurrentPage syntax!).
 Both provide a property that allows easy access to the site's defined implementation of UmbracoSite, as follows...

 ```C#
 var url = UmbracoSite.Content.ContentUrl(123);